Skip to Main Content

 Encyclopedia of Disability by

-SAGE Reference is proud to announce the five-volume Encyclopedia of Disability.
-This encyclopedia represents the first attempt to bring an authoritative reference resource to the many faces of disability.
-More than 500 world-renowned scholars have written over 1,000 entries e"in a clear, accessible stylee"with the desire to bring all students, researchers, and interested readers closer to the daily experience of disability.
-Volumes 1 - 4 cover disability A to Z, including a reader's guide, comprehensive bibliography, and index.
-Volume 5 contains a wealth of primary source documents in the field of disability.
-The Encyclopedia of Disability is a must-have reference for all academic libraries, large public libraries, and any social science, medical, legal, or governmental reference collections.
-Non-governmental organizations, charitable foundations, and law firms will also want to add this set to their collections.
+This award-winning 5-volume set from SAGE Reference represents the first attempt to bring an authoritative reference resource to the many faces of disability.
+More than 500 world-renowned scholars have written over 1000 entries, in a clear, accessible style, with the desire to bring all students, researchers, and interested readers closer to the daily experience of disability.
+The first 4 volumes cover disability in an A to Z format, including a reader's guide, comprehensive bibliography and index.
+Volume 5 contains a wealth of primary source documents in the field of disability, everything from photographs to correspondence to excerpts from movie scripts and more.

 Gale Encyclopedia of Mental Disorders by